lamarr-xai-group/anatomy-of-evidence/README.md

-## Anatomy of Evidence: An Investigation Into Medical Coding
+## Anatomy of Evidence: An Investigation Into Explainable ICD Coding

 Thank you for your interest in the code of our paper!